ishan-akhouri/SAT-Solver/README.md

-# Advanced SAT Solver with DPLL, CDCL, Incremental Solving, Preprocessing and Portfolio Parallelism
+# Advanced SAT/MaxSAT Solver with DPLL, CDCL, Incremental Solving, Preprocessing and Portfolio Parallelism

-A C++ implementation of modern SAT solving algorithms for Boolean satisfiability problems, featuring DPLL with VSIDS, a full CDCL implementation with non-chronological backtracking, a state-of-the-art incremental SAT solver with sophisticated clause database management, advanced preprocessing techniques, and a parallel portfolio-based approach for handling challenging instances.
+A C++ implementation of modern SAT solving algorithms for Boolean satisfiability problems, featuring DPLL with VSIDS, a full CDCL implementation with non-chronological backtracking, a state-of-the-art incremental SAT solver with sophisticated clause database management, advanced preprocessing techniques, a parallel portfolio-based approach for handling challenging instances, and a hybrid MaxSAT solver for optimization problems.

 ## Overview

 This SAT solver efficiently determines whether a given Boolean formula in conjunctive normal form (CNF) is satisfiable.
-The implementation includes five major solving approaches:
+The implementation includes six major solving approaches:

 1. **DPLL Algorithm with VSIDS**: The classic Davis–Putnam–Logemann–Loveland algorithm enhanced with Variable State Independent Decaying Sum heuristic
 2. **CDCL with Non-Chronological Backtracking**: A modern Conflict-Driven Clause Learning implementation that significantly outperforms DPLL on complex problems
 3. **Incremental CDCL Solver**: A sophisticated incremental solver with reference-counted clause database management, optimized for solving sequences of related formulas efficiently
 4. **Advanced Preprocessing Suite**: Problem-specific preprocessing techniques that significantly reduce formula size before solving
 5. **Portfolio-based Parallel Solver**: A multi-configuration parallel approach that runs diverse solver instances simultaneously to tackle hard problems efficiently
+6. **Hybrid MaxSAT Solver**: An intelligent solver for Maximum Satisfiability problems that automatically selects the most efficient solving strategy based on problem characteristics

 ## Features